Thomas Buck Reed: Career

 In 1825, he was elected to the Mississippi House of Representatives but declined to take his seat; he was elected to the U.S. Senate to fill the vacancy caused by the resignation of David Holmes and served from January 28, 1826, to March 3, 1827.
 He was an unsuccessful candidate for reelection in 1827, but was again elected to the Senate in 1828 and served from March 4, 1829.

 Personal life

-He married Margaret Allison Ross (1787–1838), the daughter of plantation owner Isaac Ross (1760–1836).
+He married Margaret Allison Ross, the daughter of plantation owner Isaac Ross.

 Death

-He died on November 26, 1829 in Lexington, Kentucky.
-He was buried in the Old Baptist Cemetery.
+He died on November 26, 1829, in Lexington, Kentucky.